CircuitVerse/Interactive-Book/docs/logic-design/binary-cubes.md

 Again, the adjacencies can be identified by the lines connecting the corners of the cube.
 If there is not a line, those binary numbers are not adjacent.

-The adjacency is key to group cubes in Karnaugh maps and in the Quine McCluskey method to obtain minimal expresions.
+The adjacency is key to group cubes in Karnaugh maps and in the Quine McCluskey method to obtain minimal expressions.

 ## References